viamrobotics/docs/docs/installation/_index.md

 #### Error: IceTransportClosed

 If you are trying to connect to an ESP32 and the connection is unstable with the repeating error `E (412486) micro_rdk::common::webrtc::ice: closing ice agent with error IceTransportClosed`, you have opened too many connections to the ESP32, which has a maximum of 3 connections by default.
-Make sure you only have one tab open on your development machine that displays your machine details page for the machine on which your ESP32 is connected.
+Make sure you only have one tab with your machine's page open to limit the number of connections to your ESP32.

 #### Linux port permissions